Dave Murray (musician): Artistry and influence

 Murray's solo guitar style throughout his career has been mainly based on the legato technique, such as on "The Trooper", which he claims "evolved naturally.
 I'd heard Jimi Hendrix using legato when I was growing up, and I liked that style of playing."
 His playing has a distinctly fluid sound which distinguishes him from the other two guitarists in Iron Maiden.
 He has also written songs for Iron Maiden, though he is less prolific than other band members, usually forgoing lyric writing and instead concentrating on the musical elements of songwriting.
-He mainly co-writes songs with another member of Iron Maiden, "Charlotte the Harlot" (from 1980's Iron Maiden) being to date the only composition for which he is credited as sole writer.
+He mainly co-writes songs with another member of Iron Maiden, and "Charlotte the Harlot" (from 1980's Iron Maiden) is to date the only composition for which he is credited as sole writer.
+In a 2015 interview with Premier Guitar Murray commented on his style stating that "personally, I like to try to be melodic but with a little fire and energy."

-Publications have made note of his harmonized guitar riffs and solos with bandmate Adrian Smith, which have become stapes of Iron Maiden's sound, and heavy metal music in general.
+Publications have made note of his harmonized guitar riffs and solos with bandmate Adrian Smith, which have become staples of Iron Maiden's sound, and of heavy metal music in general.
 Murray said, "There was this chemistry between me and Adrian that went beyond the music."
 The guitar interplay between the two has been compared to guitarists Glenn Tipton and K.K.
 Downing of Judas Priest.
 According to Jeff Kitts of Guitar World, "the duo of Murray and Smith was considered the top British metal guitar tandem of the Eighties.
 First pairing off for 1981’s blistering Killers, Murray and Smith quickly proved that they could play harmony leads and interlocking riffs as if linked by one brain, and do it with a speed and aggression that put most punk bands of the era to shame."

-Murray played with the jazz ensemble on Iron Maiden drummer Nicko McBrain's instructional video Rhythms of the Beast.
+AllMusic Gers "became recognized for his high-speed dexterity of his solos, fluid legato technique, and telepathic rhythm work in tandem with old friend Smith".